brkmnd/LambdaCalc/README.md

 This is an implementation of the simple lambda calculus as described in the book Types and Programming Languages by B. C. Pierce.

 The project can be found at http://brkmnd.com/pages/projects/Default.aspx?id=31 - both description and usage.

+The constructor of the class is initialized with a function as parameter in which different types of output is formatted.
+This is described here http://brkmnd.com/pages/projects/Default.aspx?id=36